 - A. Upon occurrence of a residence hall policy violation or disciplinary issue, a Resident Assistant ("RA") may, based on his/her personal judgment and the severity of the situation, takes the following action: - 1.
 Refer the matter for judicial processing by submitting an Incident Report to the Resident Director ("RD").
 Note: All incidents involving visitation, alcohol, drugs, harassment, crime, etc., warrant a written report to the RD.
 The RA must make a written record of the disciplinary action taken in his/her log book. - B. Upon receipt of the Incident Report from the RA, the RD may, based on his/her personal judgment and the severity of the situation, take one of the following actions: - 1.
 Assess a written reprimand to the offending student; or - 2.
 Refer the Incident Report to the Associate Dean of Students in the Office of Student Services.
-Note: All incidents involving visitation, alcohol, drugs, harassment, crime, etc., warrant a written report to the Associate Dean of Students for follow up judicial procedings. - C. Upon receipt of the Incident Report from the RD, the Associate Dean of Students may take one of the following actions: - 1.
-Refer the Incident Report to an appropriate administrator; or - 2.
-Assess any of the following penalties:

-- A. Verbal Reprimand

-- B. Written Warning

-- C. Suspension of Visitation Privileges

-- D. Written Research Assignment

-- E. Disciplinary (Social) Probation

-- F. Community Service Assignment

-- G. Monetary Fine

-- H. Personal development essay / research

-- I. Recommendation of Suspension to the Dean of Students

-- J. Recommendation of Expulsion to the Dean of Students

-- K. Other penalty or assignment deemed appropriate by the Associate Dean of Students.

-- 3. If LMU feels the student poses a threat to self or others, suspension / expulsion may be immediate.

-- D. The student has the right to appeal any penalty assessed by the Dean of Students pursuant to the appeals procedures set forth below in section III B and C.
+Note: All incidents involving visitation, alcohol, drugs, harassment, crime, etc., warrant a written report to the Associate Dean of Students for follow up judicial procedings. - C. Upon receipt of the Incident Report from the RD, the Associate Dean of Students may take one or more of the following actions: - 1.
+Refer the Incident Report to an appropriate administrator; - 2.
+Refer the case to the LMU Peer Court; (peer court added) - 3.
+Assess any of the following penalties: - A. Verbal Reprimand - B. Written Warning - C. Suspension of Visitation Privileges - D. Written Research Assignment - E. Disciplinary (Social) Probation - F. Community Service Assignment - G. Monetary Fine - H. Personal development essay / research - I. Recommendation of Suspension to the Dean of Students - J. Recommendation of Expulsion to the Dean of Students - K. Other penalty or assignment deemed appropriate by the Associate Dean of Students. - L. Counseling referral to appropriate office or outside agency. - 3.
+If LMU feels the student poses a threat to self or others, suspension / expulsion may be immediate. - D. The student has the right to appeal any penalty assessed by the Dean of Students pursuant to the appeals procedures set forth below in section III B and C.

 II.
-Traffic Violations - See Traffic Regulations
+Traffic Violations - See section six of the on-line Parking Handbook